Neto6391/test-backend/README.md

 -Rename the .env.sample file to .env and execute one of the scripts bellow to run the app;

-# install package for project
+# install package for the project
 $ yarn install
 ```